 (See full guidance for further information re aspirin intolerance and allergy updated 2017).

-NICE CG68 describes initiating long term antithrombotic treatment after this but is not specific re which drugs.
+NICE CG68 describes initiating long term antithrombotic treatment after this but is not specific regarding which drugs.

 JBS 3 2014 “Antiplatelet therapy with low dose aspirin (75–100 mg) is recommended indefinitely after myocardial infarction (MI).”